C20C01/CommandChat/README.md

 ![img.png](img/img2.png)

-When you inter the input mode, the message you receive will be temporarily stored in the buffer, and it will be shown on the screen after you finish typing and press enter.
-That why you need to press enter before you input something.
+When you inter the input mode, the message you receive will be temporarily stored in the buffer, and it will be shown on the screen after you finish typing and press enter, which can protect your inputting message from interrupting by showing other messages, that why you need to press enter before you input something.

 ## How to use